 her hair straw-blond eyelashes blue

-her black coat has a white collar and big pearl buttons
+her black coat has a white collar and big

 I didn’t see